anderkve/FYS3150/book/introduction_to_cpp/loops.md

 ## While loops

-While loops is very useful if we can predict the precise number of iterations needed to perform some task.
-Instead, we specify a condition that will terminate the loop one the condition is false.
+While loops is very useful if we can't predict the precise number of iterations needed to perform some task.
+Instead, we specify a condition that will terminate the loop once the condition is false.

 ### Syntax